Patient Portal Development Guide: Types, Features & Cost in 2022

-The duration of the project can be minimized by assembling ready solutions from different libraries/vendors and open-source catalogs via API integration and appropriate setting of those components.
+The duration of the project can be minimized by assembling ready solutions from different libraries or patient portal software vendors and open-source catalogs via API integration and appropriate setting of those components.

 At the same time, a highly customized patient portal with a lot of individualized solutions will require lengthier engagement from senior software engineers.
 This will contribute massively to additional development costs.

 Summary: A fairly complex patient portal software development project (including web development, cloud-based integration, and other features) can cost about $40-60K per project, with an average project duration of three to six months.